Mississippi State Fair

 The Mississippi State Fair is the state fair of the U.S. state of Mississippi each October.

 History

 The fair was founded in 1858.
-In the 1950s, Medgar Evers led efforts to racially integrate the event.
+The fair went on hiatus in 1917–18 & 1942–44, when the United States was engaged in World War I and World War II, respectively.
+In addition, crowd events were reduced in 1917-1918 because of the Spanish flu pandemic, which is estimated to have killed millions of people worldwide.

-2020 saw the fair operate under strict measures caused by COVID-19 pandemic; such as wearing masks & social distancing.
-The fair went on hiatus in 1917–18 & 1942–44.
+In the 1950s, Medgar Evers, an African-American civil rights activist, led efforts to racially integrate the event.